adityaraj079/Phone-cam/README.md

 # Phone-cam
-Use phone as IP CAM
+Use phone as IP CAM.

 MODULES REQUIRED